TimothyMas/PPO/README.md

 # MedGen

 ## Overview
 The Health Data Analysis application is a powerful tool designed to assist medical professionals and health data analysts in understanding and interpreting health metrics.
-Utilizing the robust capabilities of the C++ language and the Qt framework, along with advanced machine learning techniques provided by Python's scikit-learn library, this app offers insightful data analysis, predictive modeling, and clear visualizations.
+Utilizing the robust capabilities of the C++ language and the Qt framework, along with advanced machine learning techniques provided by Python's scikit-learn library, this app offers insightful data analysis, predictive modelling, and clear visualizations.

 ## Features
 - **Data Generation**: Simulate patient health data including heart rate, blood pressure, and glucose levels.